AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 ## What we have seen

 This chapter revises our previous implementation of neural network.
-The chapter employs matrices to model the state of the network, which brings some great simplification.
-However, it raises the level of abstractness.
-Matrices are a complex notion.
+Our revised implementation employs matrices to model the state of the network, which greatly simplify the implementation of it.
+However, it raises the level of abstractness since matrices are not at the core.
 The chapters explores:

 - The use of matrices to implement forward and backward propagation.
 It uses the matrix library presented in the previous chapter
 - It revisits the Iris classification example to illustrate the new neural network classes.